jq-rs/mlestalk-ui/zpinc-implementation-article.md

 This approach ensures cryptographic separation between the different types of encrypted data, preventing potential attacks that might leverage one encryption context to compromise another.

 The implementation includes proper key derivation for different purposes, using a HKDF-like construction based on BLAKE2b keyed hashing.
-This provides cryptographic separation between keys used for different purposes, enhancing security.
+This aligns with the paper's specification of "Blake2 keyed hash with variable input for different keys" as the KDF, maintaining the protocol's security requirements through consistent domain separation.

 ### Forward Secrecy and Post-Compromise Security